-On June 8, 2023 Idaho Power Company (certificate holder) filed Request for Amendment 1 of the Boardman to Hemingway Transmission Line Site Certificate (amendment request or RFA1).
-The changes proposed in RFA1 include adding area (approximately 1,036 acres) to the site boundary to allow for adjustments of three transmission line route segments (approximately 8.8 miles total) and road locations (approximately 45.9 miles) (referred to as "proposed RFA1 site boundary additions").
+On June 8, 2023, Idaho Power Company (certificate holder) filed Request for Amendment 1 of the Boardman to Hemingway Transmission Line Site Certificate (amendment request or RFA1).
+The changes in RFA1 seek approval by the Energy Facility Siting Council (EFSC or Council) to amend the site certificate to add area (approximately 1,036 acres) to the site boundary to allow for adjustments of three transmission line route segments (approximately 8.8 miles total) and road locations (approximately 45.9 miles) (referred to as "RFA1 site boundary additions").
 The amendment request also seeks Council approval to amend language of site certificate conditions.

-For amendments to the site certificate that include site boundary expansion and other changes, such as new or amended conditions, would add area to the site boundary, the Scope of Council Review under OAR 345-027-0375 requires that Council determine whether the preponderance of evidence on the record supports the following conclusions:
+For amendments to the site certificate that include site boundary expansion and other changes, such as new or amended conditions, under the Scope of Council Review under OAR 345-027-0375, Council finds that the preponderance of evidence on the record supports the following conclusions:

-- 1. That the portion of the facility within the area added to the site boundary by the amendment complies with all laws and Council standards applicable to an original site certificate application; and - The amount of the bond or letter of credit required under OAR 345-022-0050 is adequate; and,- - 3.
-The facility, with proposed RFA1 changes, complies with the applicable laws or Council standards that protect a resource or interest that could be affected by the proposed RFA1 changes.
+- 1. That the portion of the facility within the area added to the site boundary by the amendment complies with all laws and Council standards applicable to an original site certificate application; - 20 2.
+The amount of the bond or letter of credit required under OAR 345-022-0050 is adequate; and, - 3.
+The facility, with RFA1 changes, complies with the applicable laws or Council standards that protect a resource or interest that could be affected by the RFA1 changes.